Built in 1970, the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB 786) as YTB-786 (Tonkawa) for the United States Navy.

-The date she was placed out of service is unknown, she was sold through the General Services Administration (GSA) for reuse, on the 6th of October 2000 to McAllister Towing and Transportation of New York, New York.
+In 2000, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Margaret McAllister.

 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil and 1,290 gallons of potable water.

-Her towing gear consists of a Jon Rie InterTech Series 200 bow winch equipped 450(ft) of 7(in) of Neutron Rope.
+Her towing gear consists of a JonRie InterTech 200 series bow winch.
+Equipped 450(ft) of 7(in) of Neutron Rope.
 Her original underwater submarine fendering was kept, and refurbished.